jotadwright/babel/systems/pattern-finding/README.md

   4. _Learn construction(s) that fill the slot._ The repairs are applied recursively to the form and meaning in the source delta's.
 The resulting construction(s) will fill the open slot.
   5. _Extract categorial links._ The newly created construction(s) and the applied constructions of the partial analysis are added to a sandbox construction inventory and comprehension is ran.
 From the result, the categorial links are extracted.
 This is because it is difficult/expensive/impossible to know from the units in the TS which construction(s) created these units and how to make links between the slots of constructions and the the newly created construction(s).

-This repair extends the previous partial analysis repair in that the remaining meaning should not necessarily be connected and the remaining form should not necessarily be continuous in terms of meets constraints.
+This repair extends the previous partial analysis repair in that the remaining meaning should not necessarily be connected and the remaining form should not necessarily be contiguous in terms of meets constraints.

 **Questions:**

   - Can this repair be generalised further to learn multiple holistic constructions for multiple open slots?
 The assignment of form and meaning to the slots might happen via the bindings lists of the anti-unification results.
+  - On the form side, no need to anti-unify?
+Just take whatever is left in the root and determine the form-args by taking the unconnected variables?

 ### **5. Item-based -> Item-Based**